jonisy1406/eda-dashboard/README.md

-# Exploratory Data Analysis Dashboard
+**Exploratory Data Analysis Dashboard**

-Project ini merupakan project pembuatan dashboard menggunakan streamlit.
-Pengguna dapat mengupload file berupa csv atau excel.
-Dari dashboard ini dapat dilakukan beberapa hal diantaranya sebagai berikut:
-1. Statistika Descriptif
+This project is a dashboard built using Streamlit.
+Users can upload data files in CSV or Excel format.
+The dashboard provides several analytical features, including:

+* Descriptive Statistics
-2. Univariate Analysis
+* Univariate Analysis
-3. Bivariate Analysis
+* Bivariate Analysis
-4. Multivariate Analysis
+* Multivariate Analysis

-Pemrosesan data tergantung pada ukuran data yang diupload.

-Terima kasih!
+Data processing performance depends on the size of the uploaded dataset.

+Thank you!